Why write about loss and grief during the holidays?

 11. There is now an actual clinical term called “complicated grief.”
 Kind of a silly name in my opinion, because all grief is complicated.
 Simply put, it means there is no diminishing of your grief with time.
 You can’t stop mourning or begin to move on.
 If you are experiencing this, you probably need professional help.
 Ask for it.
 You can find more information on this topic at Mayo Clinic’s website.

 12. Remember most people eventually enjoy the holidays again.
 Hang on to that hope.
 You will get there.
-Also, experiencing a few nostalgic or sad moments is not necessarily a bad thing; it’s part of life after loss.
+Also, experiencing some nostalgic or sad moments is not necessarily a bad thing; it’s part of life after loss.

 This list is in no way complete, but thinking about these suggestions may perhaps be helpful to some.
 I hope so.

 As Christmas rapidly approaches at my house, excitement builds even with “grown-up children.”
 Memories abound, some painful, but most of them wonderful.
-My house, too, is probably “overdone” with decorations, most of them gifts I received from my mother through the years.
+My house, too, is probably “overdone” with decorations, many of them gifts I received from my mother through the years.
 The ornament featured in the photo seems to tie in perfectly for this post.
 It’s a bit nostalgic, pictures a child eagerly waiting for Santa and it’s a gift from; you guessed it, my mother.